AL

 Petulla (Fried Dough)

-These deep-fried dough balls, often served with honey or powdered sugar, are a popular treat.
+These deep-fried dough balls, often served with honey or powdered sugar, are a popular treat at Gjirokastër's Piazza Restaurant and street vendors.

 Allergens: